What are your rates?

 A number of benefits are available from participating in counseling.
 Counsellors can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship troubles, unresolved childhood issues, grief, and stress management.
 Many people also find that counsellors can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.
 Counsellors can provide a fresh perspective on a difficult problem or support you in finding a solution.
 The benefits you obtain from counseling depend on how well you use the process and put into practice what you learn.
 Some of the benefits available from counseling include:

-- Attaining a better understanding of yourself, your goals and values
+• Attaining a better understanding of yourself, your goals and values

-- Developing skills for improving your relationships
+• Developing skills for improving your relationships

-- Finding resolution to the issues or concerns that led you to seek counseling
+• Finding resolution to the issues or concerns that led you to seek counseling

-- Learning new ways to cope with stress and anxiety
+• Learning new ways to cope with stress and anxiety

-- Managing anger, grief, depression, and other emotional pressures
+• Managing anger, grief, depression, and other emotional pressures

-- Improving communications and listening skills
+• Improving communications and listening skills

-- Changing old behaviour patterns and developing new ones
+• Changing old behaviour patterns and developing new ones

-- Discovering new ways to solve problems in your family or marriage
+• Discovering new ways to solve problems in your family or marriage

-- Improving your self-esteem and boosting self-confidence
+• Improving your self-esteem and boosting self-confidence

 What is Counselling like?

-Every session is unique, but we would start with going over why you came to see me, how this is affecting you and those around you, and some background history.
-We would set up a series of weekly sessions, as I prefer to work intensely with my clients to get them where they need to be as quickly as possible.
-Sometimes counselling can be short-term, focusing on a specific problem, or more long-term, working on more complex problems or ongoing personal growth.
 There may be times when you are asked to take certain actions outside of the sessions, such as reading a relevant book or keeping records to track certain behaviours.
 It is important to process what has been discussed and put it into action between sessions.
 If you are an active participant both during and between sessions you may accelerate your progress towards your goals working towards self-change and create greater awareness in your life.

-This is difficult to determine in a FAQ’s page.
+This is difficult question to determine in a FAQ’s page.
 Everyone’s circumstances are unique to them and the length of time counselling can take to allow you to accomplish your goals depends on your desire for personal development, your commitment, and the factors that are driving you to seek counselling in the first place.